 “When the kite builds, look to lesser linen,” says the rogue Autolycus in The Winter’s Tale.
 After doing my research to play the role, I now know what the line means.
 It refers to the habit of kites (as in small hawks) stealing sheets and clothing that were left outside to dry to add to their nests.

 I love that line.
 I wouldn’t want to cut it.
 However, it’s an obscure reference that may have been more common knowledge when the play was written.
 I imagine few audience members today would understand, much less appreciate, the line in the moment of its delivery.

-All of that said, has any cut of a Shakespeare play prevented people from going back to the full original text?
-When high schools read Romeo and Juliet or Hamlet, they read the original language.
-Even the No Fear editions aren’t designed to replace the original text, but to help students find their way into it.
+Has the practice of cutting Shakespeare’s plays prevented people from going back to the full original text?
+When high schools read Romeo and Juliet or Hamlet or Othello, they read the full play.
+Even the “No Fear” editions aren’t intended to replace the original text, but to help students find their way into it.

 “Gentle breath of yours my sails must fill, or else my project fails, which was to please.” – The Tempest